Not researching your furniture choices

 Don’t choose small art

 Bigger is always better.
 Give your walls some attention and go BIG.
-You wont regret it, and you won’t have to buy twice.
+You won’t regret it, and you won’t have to buy twice.
 If you’re creative, paint your own and go big!
+If you are placing art over your couch, bedhead, hall table etc to ensure it looks correct, your art should be 2/3 the width of the furniture you place it above.
+This makes the art an interesting focal point of the room.

 Don’t settle on a small rug

 I know!
 It’s soooo hard to find big floor rugs.
-Don’t settle on the 1200 x 1800 for a big lounge room.
 If you have a huge space and a huge couch you need a big rug.
 Or, if you really can’t find a big rug, have a piece of carpet edged, or just have no rug until you can find the right one.
-Don’t settle! 😉 A small rug throw the proportion of the room out.
+Don’t settle!
+A small rug will throw the proportion of the room out.

 Don’t push all your furniture up against a wall